-- You may ask for assistance from Customer Service to file an appeal. - You will have the chance to provide information in support of your appeal, and to have someone speak for you regarding the appeal if you would like.
+- You will have the chance to provide information in support of your appeal, and to have someone speak for you regarding the appeal if you would like.
 All comments, documents, records, and other information submitted by you or your representative will be taken into account at whatever point it is submitted in the appeal process. - Your appeal will be handled by someone who has the appropriate clinical expertise to make an informed decision but not by anyone who was involved in any previous level of review or decision making, nor a subordinate of any such individual. - You may ask to look over the information used in making the appeal decision. - If you file an appeal, you will receive an acknowledgment letter.
-You will also receive a disposition (decision) letter in no more than 30 calendar days for standard appeals and 72 hours for an expedited (quick) appeal.
+You will also receive a disposition (decision) letter in no more than 30 calendar days for standard appeal and 72 hours for an expedited (quick) appeal.